willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 advancing to a new frame or an input detection.
 Nodes can then opt-in to respond to these notifications and do things in the world.

-Users create a script that extends Node and which defines methods for responding to notifications.
-The Node class then passes these methods *back* to the engine so that it can *call* them at the correct time; hence, the methods are referred to as *callbacks*.
+Users create a script that ``extends Node`` and which defines methods that respond to notifications.
+The Node instance passes these methods *back* to the engine which *calls* them at the correct time; Therefore, they are known as *callbacks*.
 They appear as virtual methods with leading underscores in the Class Reference.
 See the "Methods" table at the top of the :ref:`Node API docs<class_Node>` for examples.

 While the most frequently used notifications have their own callbacks, Godot also has a master callback for handling any notification: